brunojppb/react-router-datadog-express-tracing/README.md

 [distributed tracing](https://www.datadoghq.com/knowledge-center/distributed-tracing/).

-While Datadog works out-of-the-box with many frameworks like [Express](https://expressjs.com/), the route handler we have from Remix does not work properly due to being a catch-all handler when using an Express server.
+While Datadog works out-of-the-box with many frameworks like [Express](https://expressjs.com/), the route handler we have from React Router does not work properly due to being a catch-all handler when using an Express server.

 This limits the ability of debugging on which URL pattern our request traces are hitting as everything will be marked under the `/` route in Datadog.